murex/mikado-testbuilders-kata/docs/references/Test_Data_Builders.md

 ### Making implicit dependencies explicit

-One thing that makes legacy code difficult to test is that dependencies are most the time implicit.
+One thing that makes legacy code difficult to test is that dependencies are most of the time implicit.
 You might instantiate an object to discover that it crashes at runtime because it accesses an uninitialized dependency.

-One nice thing about creating small objects to wrap implicit dependency injection (cf Wrapping dependencies in small test objects) is that we can use them as explicit builder argument.
+One nice thing about creating small objects to wrap implicit dependency injection (cf. Wrapping dependencies in small test objects) is that we can use them as explicit builder argument.

 If an object has an implicit dependency, add a mandatory argument to its